-Historically, the fight against child abuse is recent.
-The centenary absence of this issue in political legislation and projects is due to social acceptance and even the cultural practice of physically punishing children and adolescents as a punitive method for bad behavior.
-On October 12, 1927, the first Code of Menores of Brazil was established, establishing that only those over 18 years of age could be held criminally responsible and imprisoned (BRASIL, 1927).
+Historically, the fight against child maltreatment is recent.
+The centuries-old absence of this issue in legislation and political projects is due to social acceptance and even the cultural practice of physically punishing children and adolescents as a punitive method for bad behavior.
+On October 12, 1927, Brazil's first Juvenile Code was instituted, establishing that only those over 18 years of age could be held criminally responsible and imprisoned (BRASIL, 1927).

-At the Constitutional level, this theme was first addressed in 1934, criminalizing child exploitation, ill-treatment of children and adolescents, and work for children under the age of 14.
-Subsequent Constitutions were solidifying and expanded laws that protected and protected children and families in situations of social vulnerability (BRASIL, 1934).
+At the Constitutional level, this theme was addressed for the first time in 1934, by criminalizing child exploitation, ill-treatment of children and adolescents, and labor for those under 14.
+The subsequent Constitutions were solidifying and expanding the laws that protected and supported children and families in situations of social vulnerability (BRASIL, 1934).

-Later, in 1979, the new Code of Minors was promulgated, which offered protection and surveillance for undocumented minors under the age of 18.
-The "unfit" minors were needy children, offenders, in eventual abandonment, with misconduct, and victims of some violence.
-Those who fell within these categories were deprived of their parents or guardians and the State started to them (BRASIL, 1979).
+Later, in 1979, the new Juvenile Code was enacted, which offered protection and surveillance for minors under 18 years old in irregular situations.
+The "unfit" minors were children in need, delinquent, abandoned, with misconduct, and victims of violence.
+Those who fit into these categories were removed from their parents or guardians and the State took them under its guardianship (BRASIL, 1979).

-In the current Federal Constitution, promulgated on October 5, 1988, there was a great advance with profound changes in the legal situation of children and adolescents.
-The child is then seen as a citizen, and no longer considered a potential person, but rather a subject of law, with specific and priority protection needs, essential for their development (BRASIL, 1988).
+In the current Federal Constitution, promulgated on October 5, 1988, there was a major breakthrough with profound changes in the legal status of children and adolescents.
+The child is now seen as a citizen, no longer considered a potential person, but rather a subject of law, with specific and priority protection needs, essential for his or her development (BRASIL, 1988).

-In this context, based on constitutional principles and norms and the Convention on the Rights of the Child, adopted by the United Nations General Assembly on November 20, 1989, the Statute of the Child and Adolescent (ECA) was drawn up, Law No. 8069 of July 13, 1990, which entered into force on October 14, 1990 (LOBO, 2006).
+In this context, based on the constitutional principles and standards and on the Convention on the Rights of the Child, adopted by the United Nations General Assembly on November 20, 1989, the Statute of the Child and Adolescent (ECA), Law n.
+8069 of July 13, 1990, was drafted and came into force on October 14, 1990 (LOBO, 2006).

 The ECA was a revolutionary document in doctrinal and legislative terms due to its universal character.
-Unlike the Code of Minors (1979), it broke with the doctrine of the irregular situation of minors and adopted the foundation of integral protection of childhood and adolescence.
-Thus, according to Article 277 of the Constitution, all children, and adolescents, regardless of social or economic condition, must have secured their rights to life, food, health, education, leisure, culture, and freedom.
-Moreover, the role of child protection is the responsibility of the family, society, and the State, that is, all citizens, who must notify the Guardianship Council of any suspected case of ill-treatment.
+Unlike the Juvenile Code (1979), it broke with the doctrine of the irregular situation of minors and adopted the foundation of comprehensive protection of childhood and adolescence.
+Thus, according to article 277 of the Constitution, all children and adolescents, regardless of their social or economic condition, must be assured their rights to life, food, health, education, leisure, culture, and freedom.
+Moreover, the role of child protection is the responsibility of the family, society and the state, i.e., all citizens, who must notify the Guardianship Council of any suspected case of maltreatment.

-The Code of Dental Ethics (2012), also provides for the notification of child physical violence in Article 9, item VII, which describes that in the face of child abuse, the conduct to be taken must be taken for the health and dignity of the patient (ALMEIDA, et al. 2012).
-It is also noticeable that non-notification is considered an administrative infraction for teachers and health professionals, constituting the penalty in a fine of three to twenty reference salaries, applying twice as much in case of recidivism (BRASIL, 1990).
+The Code of Dental Ethics (2012) also provides for the notification of child physical violence in Article 9, item VII, which describes that in the face of child abuse, the conduct to be taken should ensure the patient's health and dignity (ALMEIDA, et al. 2012).
+It is also noteworthy that failure to notify is considered an administrative offense for teachers and health professionals, constituting the penalty in a fine of three to twenty reference wages, being applied double in case of recurrence (BRASIL, 1990).

-According to the Federal Council of Dentistry, the case should be obligingly notified to the Guardianship Council.
-It is not necessary to present evidence and secrecy is guaranteed.
-You can use the National Complaint Dial (Dial 100) as well as the Police Authority and/or public prosecutor.
-Surgeries not to interfere personally (CFO).
+According to the Federal Council of Dentistry, the case must be mandatorily notified to the Council of Guardianship.
+It is not necessary to present evidence and confidentiality is guaranteed.
+You can appeal to the National Denouncement Hotline (Disque 100) as well as to the Police and/or the Public Prosecution Service.
+It is suggested that there be no personal interference (CFO).